bryjalab/2023_Vyhlidalova_JEV/README.md

 `outputs`: resulting Figures/Tables (some have been adjusted further in Affinity Designer software)

 To reproduce the analyses, the user is expected to create an R-project, and download the folders `data` and `code`. `outputs` folder (and subsequent output folder structure) will be created while running the 01_DLS-data.R script or following scripts, respectively.

+All analyses were conducted using R version 4.2.2 (2022-10-31 ucrt) running on Windows 10 x64.